laprade/laprade.github.io/_posts/2016-08-30-qa-metrics.md

 > If you ask anyone at a well-run organization what the company’s top goals are, not only can they tell you what they are, but they can tell you exactly how their own work feeds into them. - [Keith Rabois](http://techcrunch.com/2016/05/12/lattice-be-productive/)

 1. **Bugs in production that require a hot fix**.
 There are always going to be bugs.
 As long as [a] we know where the bodies are buried ahead of time and [b] don’t introduce bugs that require hot fixes (since we don’t currently have a good sev1, sev2, sev3, etc. definition).
-Desired outcome: confidence in what we are ship being "high quality"
+Desired outcome: confidence in what we are ship being "high quality".
+We could also go one step further and measure time from when a production bug was found and had to be swapped into a current sprint from one of our engineering teams.

 2. **Time from when a release candidate is in a staging environment to when it has been fully tested**.
 Note: not time until green lit - just fully tested.
 Desired outcome: every day code is sitting in a release candidate branch, it grows stale when it could be helping make our users’ lives better.
 Let's deploy it or fix it.
 Don't let it just sit there.

-3. **Time from when a ticket is merged into a dev environment to when the ticket is accepted or re-opened**.
+3. **Time from when a ticket is re-assigned to be accepted to when the ticket is accepted or re-opened**.
 Desired outcome: context switching is tough for an engineer.
 We should strive to accept or re-open the ticket when the work is as fresh as possible in the engineer’s head.